 What if PIP Coverage Doesn’t Fully Compensate You in Florida?

-PIP coverage will cover 80 percent of “necessary and reasonable medical expenses” after you sustain injuries in a collision.
+PIP coverage covers medical expenses of up to 80 percent of “necessary and reasonable medical expenses” after you sustain injuries in a collision.
 This is true no matter who caused the wreck.
 PIP offers up to $10,000 in injury coverage.

 That might not be enough to compensate you for your losses.
 Perhaps your injuries are severe and require ongoing medical treatment.
 Your bills might exceed $10,000 if so.
 In addition, your injuries may have resulted in other losses, like lost wages.